Travelling the road less travelled brings with it a high degree of uncertainty, and without certainty, it’s a pretty good bet to call it lost.

 I am lost in a world of madness.
 A world that is non-sensical.
 I feel that I do not know what I am striving for, or what exactly needs to be done on my part, to fulfill my “mission” here.
 In other words, I am trying to find genuine meaning in my life.

-I am lost.
-Although, I get seriously pissed off when someone says that to me.
-And though I humbly admit to it– right here right now :X — It is implied on a totally different level when it is stated from somebody else’s lips.
+I get seriously pissed off when someone says that to me.
+Though I humbly admit to it– right here right now :X — It is implied on a totally different level when it is stated from somebody else’s lips.

 “You’re Lost!” they say…